 by Had Robinson

-If you fly any of the Miniplanes, you may wonder what is the best way to hold the throttle while launching.
+What is the best way to hold the throttle while launching?
 Pilots do not want to accidently squeeze the throttle while inflating the glider, getting it into position, or before being ready to go.
 More importantly, if a pilot happens to slip and move towards the ground during a launch run, the fingers between the throttle housing and the throttle itself will prevent the throttle lever being forced to WOT as the hand hits the ground.

 With the middle finger under the throttle, any attempt of other parts of the hand to squeeze the throttle are stopped.
 As soon as the pilot turns to go (reverse inflation) or proceeds